Harshini-devops/Python-Learnings/README.md

-I have fetched all the details from an intresting YouTube channel : https://www.youtube.com/@GURUKULA.
+I have fetched all the details from an intresting YouTube channel : @GURUKULA.
 GURUKULA provides indepth concept to enhance our coding skill.